bielwdev/yt-downloader/README.md

 # YouTube Video Downloader Script

-This script allows you to download YouTube videos in 1080p and combine the audio and video into a single MP4 file.
+This personal repository is designed for downloading YouTube videos at the highest available resolution.
+It combines both audio and video into a single MP4 file using the `yt_dlp` library.

 ## Requirements

 - Python 3.x
-- Python Libraries: `pytube`, `ffmpeg` (or `ffmpeg-python`)
+- Python Libraries: `yt_dlp`
+- FFmpeg (version 7.x.x or higher is highly recommended for 4K video support)

 ## Installation